SioKCronin/website/content/about.md

 intelligence algorithm library), a contributor to PySwarms, a member of Bay Area Women in Machine Learning and Data Science, and a guest researcher at Slow Research Lab.

-Siobhán enjoys dancing, playing piano, studying swarm intelligence algorithms, and building strong communities.
+Siobhán enjoys powerful conversations, championing the dreams of others, dancing, studying swarm intelligence algorithms, and building strong communities.

 ![sio](skc_blaisse.jpg)
 (Anna Halprin's deck with Maria Blaisse's forms.
 Photo by Carolyn Strauss)